 “A federal law enforcement official told the Washington Post that a weapon malfunction likely saved lives by forcing Holmes to abandon the M&P15 he had equipped with a 100-round drum magazine after it jammed.”

 Note that both of these shooters had weapon malfunctions.
-Both also had additional firearms in their possession.

 Weapon malfunctions give victims time to escape.
 They also provide opportunities for unarmed victims to violently resist the killer with less danger.
 Similar opportunities are presented when shooters reload their empty weapons as well.
 In looking at past active shooter events, it is exceedingly rare to find one where the killer didn’t have either a malfunctioning or empty weapon at some point in the engagement.

 Take a look at some of the active shooter events in recent history.
 The shooter had a malfunctioning or empty gun at some point in every one.